twinanda/ml-cookbook/slurm/torchft/README.md

 # Running fault-tolerant training with `torchft`
-This document provides a step-by-step guide to a launching a fault tolerant training job for the Llama-3.1-8B model integration [`torchft`](https://github.com/pytorch/torchft) integration with the [`torchtitan`](https://github.com/pytorch/torchtitan) framework on Slurm (Soperator) cluster.
+This document provides a step-by-step guide to launching a fault tolerant training job for the Llama-3.1-8B model leveraging [`torchft`](https://github.com/pytorch/torchft) integration with the [`torchtitan`](https://github.com/pytorch/torchtitan) framework on Slurm (Soperator) cluster.

 ## Prerequisites